mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-After these operations, the remaining voltage angle difference constraints can be displayed as follows:
+After these operations, the remaining voltage angle difference constraints can be displayed:
 ```@repl acopf
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```

 !!! note "Info"
-    In the event that a user deletes a constraint and subsequently executes a function that updates bus, branch, or generator parameters, and if the deleted constraint is affected by these functions, JuliaGrid will automatically reinstate that constraint.
+    If a user deletes a constraint and then runs a function that updates bus, branch, or generator parameters, JuliaGrid will automatically restore the constraint when the update affects it.

 ---